Adult Class Descriptions

 Work with award winning indie film director Alex Thompson as you produce and perform in a short film.

 This class will work together on multiple short films as they learn all the steps of producing and performing in their own work, while collaborating with professional cinematographers and sound engineers to turn out quality work worthy of the festival circuit.

 A combination of classroom work and production days, the curriculum will take you through:

 Multiple Rehearsals to address acting for the camera

 The Production phase with multiple shooting days

 This class requires a strong performance backgroung, a solid work ethic, and commitment to the group.
 Admission to the class will be based on submissions of headshot & resume.
 Reels may also be submitted.
-The class will meet weekly for the first 6 weeks, there will be multiple 12hr shoot days scheduled during the 7th week, an then a final class meeting a wek or two after the shooting process to cover post-production topics.
-Please refer to the schedule/registration page for specific info on currnet schedules and submission requirements.
+The class will meet weekly for the first 5 weeks, there will be multiple 12hr shoot days scheduled during the 6th week, and then a final class meeting a few weeks after the shooting process to cover post-production topics.
+Please refer to the schedule/registration page for specific info on current schedules and submission requirements.

 is a director and producer whose films have premiered across the country at festivals such as the Newport Beach Film Festival, New York Greek Film Festival, Chicago Onscreen Festival, and the Rome International Film Festival.

 Recently his short film The New Zealander premiered before Silence of the Lambs in Millennium Park, and Bedrooms, a collaboration with Quinn Tsan and choreographers Josh Anderson and Erin Kilmurray won the grand prize at the Flatlands Dance Film Festival, Jacksonville Dance Film Festival, In/Motion Dance Film Festival and screened at the Polish International Film Festival.
 Thompson has recently completed production on the features King Rat and Our Father, as well as his directorial debut, Brother Sister.